NCBI-Codeathons/bioed-2024-team-dayhoff/README.md

 - [Katie Sandlin](https://www.linkedin.com/in/kmsandlin/), M.S., [Genomics Education Partnership](https://thegep.org/) / [The University of Alabama](https://bsc.ua.edu/)

 # Project Summary
-Briefly describe the developed curriculum package.
-Include the target audience (e.g., high school biology students) and highlight the NCBI resources used.

 Students will explore the structure and evolutionary relationships in the insulin receptor, while being introduced to the genetic basis of disease.